bitovi/academy/src/react-exercises/1-basics.md

 ## What you've just done

-While these may be simple to some they lock in the values that are necessary.
+While these may be simple to some, they lock in the details that are necessary for React usage.

 1. React components start with a capital letter
 2. Inlined styles are camelcased versions of styling in HTML.
 When applying a class in React, use "className".